top of page

 Commando Restaurant

 We recently added Commando Restaurant to our small list of favourite doughnut places.
 Why?
-We had visited the Michelin guide restaurant before.
-The place is located in Misraħ Iz-Żjara tal-Papa, in the picturesque village of Mellieha.
+We had visited the Michelin Guide restaurant before.
+The place is in Misraħ Iz-Żjara tal-Papa, in the picturesque village of Mellieha.
 When booking, we were unsure which ones to get, so we ended up getting all of them!

 Doughnuts_Donut_Malta_Commando